-The boarding facility is currently a 35 room building that has space for classrooms, a learning library and a computer lab and can accommodate students, staff and volunteers.
+The boarding facility has classrooms, a learning library and a computer lab.
 We are always looking for qualified teachers to help meet our training requirements.
 If you are interested in volunteering please see our how you can Support Us.

-The Sapa O’Chau Café, located at 08 Thac Bac Road, is the hub of Sapa O’Chau’s activities.
+The Sapa O’Chau Café is the hub of Sapa O’Chau’s activities.
 Drop in for a drink or snack, meet some of our students and trekking guides, book a tour or learn more about what we offer and how you can get involved.
-The building contains our administrative offices on the upper floor and our café on the main floor.
+The building contains our hotel, administrative offices and our café on the main floor.
 This means you can stop by to meet Sapa O'Chau volunteers, get some information on our authentic homestays and treks, or simply choose from a great selection of teas, coffees and light snacks!

 With indoor and outdoor seating available, you can also just stop by to sit down and relax!

 Welcome to our representative office in Hanoi, 18 Hang Muoi.
 Now you can discuss trekking options face-to-face with our Tour Operations Manager.